Updated July 7, 2023

 Q2.
 Can a fire insurance policy be assigned?

-Answer: Yes, a homeowner can assign their fire insurance policy to another person.
+Answer: A homeowner can assign their fire insurance policy to another person.
 However, the insured must have written authorization from the insurer and the insurable interest of the assignee in the property; otherwise, it is illegal.

 Q3.
 How are claims settled in fire insurance?

 Answer: The process begins with an investigation.
 The agency appoints a team to inquire about the cause of the fire.
 Suppose the reason was intentional or due to negligence.
 The claim can be denied.
-However, the company will pass the claim if the source is legitimate and comes under fire insurance coverage.
+However, the company will pass the claim if the legitimate source comes under fire insurance coverage.
 Therefore, the insured will get the required benefits.

 This is a guide to Fire Insurance.
 We discuss its definition, types, coverage, and more.
 To learn more, please read the following articles,